pyeventsourcing/eventsourcing/docs/topics/process.rst

 To limit the scope of this discussion, it is assumed here that whatever records have been committed by a process are not somehow damaged by random sudden terminations of the process.
-But a record is not a process, and the reliability of records is beyond the scope of this discussion.
+But a record is not a process, and the reliability of records (database administration) is beyond the scope of this discussion.

+(Please note, the code in these examples currently only works with the library's SQLAlchemy record manager.
+Django support is planned, Cassandra support is being considered but will probably be restricted to processes such as replication or transalation that will write once record for each notification received, and use that record as tracking record, event record, and notification log record, due to the limited atomicity of Cassandra's light weight transactions.)

-(Please note, the code in these examples currently only works with SQLAlchemy record manager.
-Django support is planned, Cassandra support is being considered.)
+(Please note, the code in these examples currently only works with the library's SQLAlchemy record manager.
+Django support is planned, Cassandra support is being considered but will probably be restricted to processes similar to replication or translation that will write one record for each event notification received, and use that record as tracking record, event record, and notification log record, due to the limited atomicity of Cassandra's light weight transactions.)

 .. contents:: :local: